alakeldev/ghost-cod-team-website-pp1/README.md

 ## Credits

 ### Content
-- My knowledge of implementation is more advanced because of my of my bachelor degree in IT, the initial set up & style was set close to my worked with previous projects in my university which is also similar to the 'Love Running' walk-through project.
-From there, I took inspiration for the design of the navigation bar, landing section,,,, along with the display of the social links in the footer element.
+- My knowledge the practical implementation is advanced because of my bachelor degree in IT.
+The initial set up & style are close to my previous projects during my university studies. and also they are similar to the 'Love Running' walk-through project.
+From there, I took inspiration for the design of the navigation bar, landing section.... along with the display of the social links in the footer.

-- The styling of the form element in 'Love Running' was used beside my previouse experince as a starting point for my form, but I never follow the steps of float property to arrange the element places on webpage becuase float is complex and not flexy.
-So I used to work with flexbox and grid as more easy to control the elements on webpage.
+- My previouse experince in addition to styling the form and gallery page in 'Love Running' project were used as the starting point for my form and gallery page.
+However I have applied flexbox and grid properties instead of using float property as I did in love running project. this is because of flexbox and grid are more easy to control the elements on my webpage while float is complicated and not flexible.

-- I follow my quote since my university study, that said when you start to build html page make sure to build a good structure with semantic elements and Div containers that will make you understand it very well and that will make for you more easy to initiate the correct properties to right targeted element.
+- The way which I have been always following since my studies at university is to start to build html page with good structure using semantic elements and Div containers that will make me understand my webpage very well then will lead me easily to initiate the correct properties to correct targeted element.

+- After finishing and completing html structure for each page, I opened the Google Chrome's Developer Tools and started to add properties there on html elements inorder to monitor the elements behaviour until I got the targeted one.
+After that should be copied and paste it in css file.

-- [W3Schools](https://www.w3schools.com/css/css3_mediaqueries.asp) website was used to remember some properites and the correct values range that I want to set in each property, so for me it's the main website after I finished from CSS and HTML curriculum on code-institute website as it helped me in many situations.
+- [W3Schools](https://www.w3schools.com/css/css3_mediaqueries.asp) This website helped me to remember some properties along with the correct values range of these properties. this website was the main support for me after I have finished the available material from Code Institute.

-- Most of issues that faced were in Media rules so I follow the way that feel me comfort and well code structured so I set for every element and sometimes in each section it's own media rules then test it and show how it's behaviours with elements page after that I moved to another element or section.
+- Most of the difficulties that I confronted with were in Media Rules.
+Therefore the way which i used to overcome these difficulties is to set for each element and sometimes for each section its own Media Rules.
+Then testing it before I add it and later to commit it.

-- I used to read previouse posts on Slack Code-Institute Channels( PP1 / peer code review / my class channel too) these channels are showed old / previous issues that people faced with their code and some solutions provided from alumnis. these info and posts increase my knowledge because I love to read and search in Slack Channels even if i don't have issues with my website or code, because that will make me know more what others facing in their code, also sometimes I replied to them with my solution and see if I'm right or somebody will correct mine or provide another solution.
+- I used to read previouse posts on Slack Code-Institute Channels (PP1, peer code review, my class / Padawans group).
+These channels and Padawans group are showing past issues that others were facing with their codes in adition to some solutions suggested by alumnis.
+These info and posts increase my knowledge because I like to read and search in Slack Channels even if i don't have issues with my codes.
+Hence this will make me know more what others were facing in their codes and in some cases I got the chance to suggegst them my solution and see if it's wrong or correct.

-- I want to add small note that I played some online games that made me remember all the details/values inside flex and Grid properties with examples.
-These games are: [Mastery Games](https://mastery.games/post/flexboxzombies2/), [Grid Garden](https://cssgridgarden.com/), [Flex Froggy](https://flexboxfroggy.com/) and all very recommended to master these properties.
+- I want to add small note that I played some online games which made me remember all the Situations, details and values inside flexbox and Grid properties with examples.
+These games are: [Mastery Games](https://mastery.games/post/flexboxzombies2/), [Grid Garden](https://cssgridgarden.com/),and [Flex Froggy](https://flexboxfroggy.com/).
+"I highly recommend these games to anyone who would like to master flexbox and grid properties".

 ### Media
-- Missions Video is From ["Call of Duty Youtube Video"](https://youtu.be/MbbDADY4GTA)
+- The video inside Missions page is From ["Call of Duty Youtube"](https://youtu.be/MbbDADY4GTA)

-- The website images came from hdqwalls website, games section, Call of Duty game: [Call Of Duty Images](https://hdqwalls.com/call-of-duty-mobile-2019-wallpaper)
+- The Website images came from hdqwalls website inside games section, Call of Duty game: [Call Of Duty Images](https://hdqwalls.com/call-of-duty-mobile-2019-wallpaper)

 ### Acknowledgements

-- I want to say thank you to my mentor Martina, who consistently gave me good advices and helped me keep things in perspective throughout the project.
+- I want to say thank you to my mentor Martina, who consistently gave me good advices and helped me to keep the project within the prospective guidelines.